dustinpfister/blog_posts/_posts/threejs-vector3-distance-to.md

 ## The Vector3 distance to method and what to knwo first

-This is a post on the distance to method of the Vector3 class in the client side javaScript library known as three.js.
+This is a post on the distance to method of the Vector3 class in the client side javaScript library known as threejs.
 The subject here then is on one specific method of one specific class in a single javaScript library, so then this is not a [getting started post with threejs](/2018/04/04/threejs-getting-started/) let along client side javaScript in general.
-I will not be getting into every little detail about the library and language here, but I usual write a section like this for every post on threejs where I outline a few things you might want to read up more on before continuing to read the rest of this post.
+I will not be getting into every little detail about the library here, but I usualy write a section like this for every post where I outline a few things you might want to read up more on before continuing to read the rest of this post.

 ### Read up more on the Vector3 class in general